 Post my article on Conversion of Company into LLP, I was asked lot of question on the tax implication after conversion.
 I have made an attempt to explain here some provisions related to that.
 Hope I clarify some doubts.

-Following shall not be regarded as “transfer”, therefore, no capital gain shall arise on the following:
+Following shall not be regarded as “transfer”, therefore, no capital gain shall arise on the following items.

 Any transfer of a capital asset or intangible asset by a private company or unlisted public company to a limited liability partnership